 Pool Winter Safety Covers – Differences between materials and webbing

 Winter safety covers are a must in my book.
-A winter safety cover is the type of cover that looks like a trampoline and will keep kids and critters alike out of the pool during the off season.
+A swimming pool winter safety cover is the type of cover that looks like a trampoline and will keep kids and critters alike out of the pool during the off season.
 There are two different types of safety covers.
 Custom covers and those that are "stock" square covers that come in standard sizes.

 Custom covers are made as the name implies, custom to each pool.
 The shape of the cover follows the shape of the pool and needs as little as 18 inches to 2 feet of concrete on all sides in which to anchor.
 Custom covers also come with reinforcing built in at stress points like corners and can be made with notch outs to work around water features or slides.